Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/tutorials/zen_tutorial/README.md

 <a id="example_data"></a>
 ## Example Data
-The following datasets are all publically avaliable and files of URLs can be found in this repository under <a href="https://github.com/Genome-Function-Initiative-Oxford/ZEN-norm/tree/main/data">data</a>.
+The following datasets are all publically avaliable and files of URLs can be found in this repository in the <a href="https://github.com/Genome-Function-Initiative-Oxford/ZEN-norm/tree/main/data">data</a> folder.

 <a id=""></a>
 <details open="open">